Registered Direct Offering raises $11.7 million

 Non Executive Director

-Has served as a member of our board of directors since 2021.
+Has served as a member of our Board of Directors since 2021.

-Dr. Levy has 24 years’ experience in the clinical development and regulatory approval of investigational medicines in the biopharmaceutical industry.
+Elliott has 24 years’ experience in the clinical development and regulatory approval of investigational medicines in the biopharmaceutical industry.
 He received his M.D. from the Yale School of Medicine, where he was Chief Medical Resident focusing on internal medicine and nephrology and completed fellowship training in clinical research through the Robert Wood Johnson Clinical Scholars program.